 Permanently deleting files

 In general, deleting files is NOT recommended as your content's Revision system relies on the presence of these files to maintain a chronologically accurate view of your content from save point to save point.
-If you must permanently delete a file, please refer to the documenting on Deleting nodes and files.
+If you must permanently delete a file, please refer to the documentation on Deleting nodes and files and Fancy File Delete, the latter being the current method available for permanently removing document files from your site.